-Do I honor my thirst to be alone for a while, or do I follow the longing in my heart
+What shall I do?
+Honor my thirst to be alone for a while?
+Or follow the longing in my heart

 Everyone I knew suffered greatly from my youthfully exuberant misunderstanding!
 It seemed natural for my life to revolve around the notion of ‘we’.
 Unfortunately, it did so without my knowing the ‘I’ that made up my part of the duo.

 It is incredibly empowering to understand the interrelatedness of these two human experiences—for they are what build bridges between us.

 Embracing what unfolds within you, and between you and others, simply means being Present to what is happening.

-Knowing both, you can glimpse the Whole in all the Parts, and see every Part as essential to the Whole.
-From that moment on, the dilemma of aloneness vs. togetherness can never again be quite the same.
+Knowing both, you can glimpse the Whole in all the Parts.
+You can verify every Part as essential to the completion of the Whole.
+From that moment on, the dilemma of aloneness or togetherness can never again be quite the same.
 What do you think?